MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/CloudScript-af-context.md

 ```

 ## Use the context model when executing via Scheduled Task
-When you [Scheduled Tasks](https://docs.microsoft.com/gaming/playfab/features/automation/scheduled-tasks/) to execute a CloudScript, the context that is provided includes the following information:
+When you [Scheduled Tasks](https://docs.microsoft.com/gaming/playfab/features/automation/scheduled-tasks/) to execute a script, the context that is provided includes the following information:
 * The Scheduled Task Name Id
 * The event history which includes a stack of PlayStream Events
 * The title Authentication Context
 * A boolean that indicates whether a Playsteam event is sent as part of the function being executed
-* The functions arguements used when calling the CloudScript
+* The functions arguements used when calling the script

 ```C#
 // Models via Scheduled task